-For most social media agencies, learning how to deal with difficult clients is simply part of the job.
-If you’re lucky, you can identify red flags and opt out of working with particularly challenging clients before they become problematic.
+For most social media agencies, learning how to deal with difficult clients is part of the job.
+If you’re fortunate, you can identify red flags and opt out of working with particularly challenging clients before they become problematic.
 But even the best clients have moments of expecting impossible results or making unreasonable demands at the last minute.

 As a social media manager, how can you handle working with people who communicate inconsistently, ask for too much, or micromanage your to-do list?

 Let’s look at how to deal with difficult clients effectively—from taking key steps before working together to adopting tools and workflows that help you navigate tough situations more smoothly.
+You can also sign up for a free trial of Agorapulse and start making agency life easier for yourself right away.

-1. Clarify the Scope
+1. Clarify the Scope With Difficult Clients

 Has a client ever asked you to do extra work or manage tasks that you haven’t discussed previously?
 If so, you’ve encountered a common issue among difficult clients: scope creep.
 Essentially, it refers to clients asking for things outside of the scope of work outlined in your agreement.